DecentralizedAmateurPagingNetwork/DAPNETApp/README.md

 Warning: Any user needs to have access to a running [DAPNET core](https://github.com/DecentralizedAmateurPagingNetwork/Core) and is required to hold a valid amateur radio license.
 You should also check out the FAQ - either in-app or on the [Webinterface](http://hampager.de/#/faq)

 ## Development
-Used libraries, projects and artworks are available in the LIBRARIES.md file.
 The F-Droid "Non-Free Assets"-Antifeature is present because of the Logo being licensed under [CC-BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/4.0/), in particular the NC (non-commercial) part.

+## License
+The Code in this Repository are being licensed under the **GNU GPLv3**.
+Images, assets, data, documentation etc are being licensed under the **CC BY-NC-SA 4.0**.
+For further information take a look at **LICENSE.md** and **LICENSE-assets.md**.
+If you want to use our work under a  different license, e.g for further commercial use, please contact us at  rwth-afu [at] online.de or take a look at [AFU RWTH](https://www.afu.rwth-aachen.de/ueber-uns/kontakt)
+Used libraries, projects and artworks and their respective licenses are available in the **LICENSES.md** file.